Jaskiratsingh1999/LyricsGenerator/README.md

 -   Node.js (v14 or later)
 -   npm (v6 or later)
 -   Supabase account
--   DigitalOcean account with access to GPU Droplets
+-   DigitalOcean account with access to GPU Droplet

 ### Installation